 Red TapeGunn Peak is located within Wild Sky Wilderness.
 Wilderness regulations apply.
 Please contact the Skykomish Ranger Station for current conditions, rules, and forecasts.

 A Northwest Forest Pass (parking pass) is required if parking a vehicle at the Barclay Lake Trailhead parking area or along Forest Road 6024.
 Technically, any vehicle parking within 1/4-mile of the trailhead, which would include the spur road, requires the use of a Northwest Forest Pass.

 When To ClimbGunn Peak can, in theory, be climbed year-round.
 However, much of the terrain is avalanche-prone and icy during Winter and Spring months.
+Winter ascents are not recommended.
 Climbing gear needs to compiled and used accordingly, based upon conditions.
 During most normal snow years, optimum months to make summit attempts would be July through September.
 The waterfall crossing is less trivial (and less wet) while water levels are low in late Summer, making that the favorable timeframe for most summiters of the peak.